Bed bug Safety and Prevention Tips

-Bed bugs are making a big-time comeback and can show up just about anywhere.
-They can be a challenge to prevent because of their small size, night habits, and ability to hitchhike.
+Our office works closely with city departments to report and prevent bed bug infestation.
+They can be a challenge to prevent because of their small size and night habits.
 Here are some tips to get you started:

 - Be on the lookout for signs of infestations such as: waking up with bites; seeing live bugs; or dark red or black spots on bedding, carpets, walls and furniture.
 Finding bed bugs early is the key to preventing their spread.